 import pandas as pd import numpy as np df = pd.read_csv("/Users/ajitesh/Downloads/Placement_Data_Full_Class.csv") df.head()

 Here is how the data looks like.
-Make a note of NaN value under salary column.
+Make a note of NaN value under the salary column.

-Missing values are handled using different interpolation techniques which estimates the missing values from the other training examples.
-In above dataset, the missing values are found with salary column.
+Missing values are handled using different interpolation techniques which estimate the missing values from the other training examples.
+In the above dataset, the missing values are found in the salary column.
 The command such as df.isnull().sum() prints the column with missing value.
 The missing values in the salary column in the above example can be replaced using the following techniques:

 - Mean value of other salary values